Equipment for iPhone Food Photography

 White & Black Foam Boards

-White foam boards are super effective for bouncing light back to your subject when one side appears too dark.
-For example, if your food is next to a window, the side closest to the window will be lit well.
-However, the opposite side may appear too dark.
-When you place white foam board on the opposite the window, it will bounce that light back to the side of the food that appears to be too dark.
+For example, if your food is placed next to a window, the side closest to the window will be lit really well.
+However, the opposite side may appear a little too dark.
+When you place a piece of white foam board opposite the window (on the other side of your food), it will bounce the light from the window back to the darker side of the food.
+It’s a really cool trick and comes in handy on a lot of photo shoots.

 Moment Lenses

-The newer versions of the iPhone offer three different lens options.
-But, if you’re not using the latest and greatest iPhone model, there are separate lenses that you can get for your smartphone.
-Moment lenses are separate lenses that are very high quality and they simply attach right to your smartphone.
-You will need to buy a special Moment iPhone case in order to attach the lenses to your smartphone.
-The lenses simply twist on and off and are incredibly secure.
-They won’t block your lens the way the “clip on” lenses do.
+The Moment lenses are made of very high quality glass and attach right to the Moment smartphone case.
+You will need to buy a special Moment smartphone case in order to attach the lenses to your smartphone.
+The lenses easily twist on and off of the case and are incredibly secure.

-Continuous Lights
+Artificial Lights

 External Hard Drive